 Snorkeling Alligator Reef was simply wonderful.
-This spot is located out on the barrier reef, and decent boat ride away from the Islamorada area.
+This spot is located out on the barrier reef, and a decent boat ride away from the Islamorada area.

 Unlike some of the closer in patch reefs that tend to have cloudier green water with lower visibility, this area has a constant flow of very clear blue ocean water, providing excellent visibility.